Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 More Learning Fun for All Seasons

 Here’s a list of traditional seasonal celebration ideas during the year’s rhythm.
 Celebrating the changes that occur throughout the year and observing seasonal changes is a great way to educate children and bring more meaning to family life.

 Celebrate the changing seasons with the solstice and equinox celebration ideas below.

 - Winter Solstice Celebration Ideas

 - Ways to Celebrate the Fall Autumnal Equinox

 Here’s a list of fun outdoor activities for kids (and adults) for each season of the year.

 Seasonal Books for Kids

-Reading seasonal books with your children is a wonderful way to share the wonder and magic of nature and the changing seasons.
+Reading seasonal books with your children is a beautiful way to share the wonder and magic of nature and the changing seasons.

-We have collected lots of awesome nature art and craft ideas that you can try with your children.
+We have collected many awesome nature art and craft ideas you can try with your children.
 Click on the links below for all our favorite ideas!